Ascend/pytorch/README.en.md

 # AscendPyTorch
 ## Overview

 This project develops the PyTorch Adapter plugin to adapt Ascend to the PyTorch framework so that developers who use the PyTorch framework can obtain powerful compute capabilities of Ascend AI Processors.
 When setting up the environments for PyTorch model development and operating, developers can manually compile related modules on servers.
+It is recommended to select branch in table *Ascend Auxiliary Software* while master is unstable.
+For development purposes on master, please refer to FAQ [Compile and Install PyTorch](#FAQs).

 ## Prerequisites